vsubramaniam851/brain-multimodal/README.md

 ## Data
 The data is based on the [Brain Treebank](https://braintreebank.dev).
 In order to streamline this process, we zip the data with all the necessary preprocessing.
 This is available [here]()(This is coming soon!).

-The directory should by named `data-by-subject`.
+The directory should be named `data-by-subject`.
 In this directory, there are several subdirectories named according to a subject ID.
 Each directory contains a parquet file which contains the averaged neural response from each electrode across 161 time bins.
 We also include the stimuli in CSVs.
 The language-aligned CSV contains the words and paths to the corresponding frame.
 The vision-aligned CSVs contains paths to the scenes and the closest sentence.

 ## Regressions